-Searches of residence hall rooms may be conducted by Public Safety when there is evidence of imminent danger of harm to a person or property.
+Searches of residence hall rooms may be conducted by Resident Life staff or Public Safety when there is evidence of imminent danger of harm to a person or property.
 All other searches must be approved in advance by the Dean of Students or designee.